PDF Cover

 Market Key Insights

 • The Agricultural Micronutrients market is projected to grow from $5.1 billion in 2024 to $9.9 billion in 2034.
-This represents a CAGR of 6.9%, reflecting rising demand across Soil Fertilization, Crop Biofortification and Hydroponics.
+This represents a CAGR of 6.9%, reflecting rising demand across Soil Fertilization, Crop Biofortification, and Hydroponics.

-• BASF SE, Yara International, Land O'Lakes are among the leading players in this market, shaping its competitive landscape.
+• BASF SE, Yara International, and Land O'Lakes are among the leading players in this market, shaping its competitive landscape.

 • U.S. and China are the top markets within the Agricultural Micronutrients market and are expected to observe the growth CAGR of 4.5% to 6.6% between 2024 and 2030.